shaunreichman/investment_tracker/docs/specs_completed/FRONTEND_REFACTORING_SPEC.md

 # Frontend Refactoring Specification

+> Supersession Notice: Phases 4–10 of this document are superseded by `docs/FRONTEND_REFACTORING_COMPLETION_SPEC.md`.
+All remaining work should follow that completion spec.
+This file remains as historical context for Phases 1–3.

 > **Current Status:** Phase 1 & 2 COMPLETED ✅ | Phase 3 (Modal Refactoring) - CRITICAL PRIORITY 🚀

 ## **PROGRESS SUMMARY**